 Heavy rains can quickly and easily transform a once-small leak into an attic flood, allowing water to seep through the roofs and walls to the foundations of your home.
 Hang the planked end of the roof deck from the ridges of your roof and place the plastic over the eaves below.
 Learning how to repair a leaking roof from the inside allows homeowners to quickly suspend leaks that can cause water damage while investigating and addressing the source of the leak.
 Once you are there, thoroughly check the roof to see if you can identify any points where the leak may be entering.

 In the event of heavy rain, as a temporary solution to roof leaks, you can repair your roof by replacing it from the inside and later you can repair it from the outside.
+You can also check out "How to Seal Roof Valleys" if your roof valleys having issues as well.
 But if you really imagine yourself as a DIY expert and have rubber-soled shoes, a saw to cut the 2×4, a ladder and some confidence to jump onto your roof, grab your deck and place a pair of 2×4 over the ridge and then stretch the rest to go down to the eaves.
 Dry standing water or puddles with sponges and towels, and then place a bucket under the drain to collect dripping water.
 Make sure you get enough 4-foot rolls to go around the entire eave of your roof where the leak enters, or the entire house if you can't locate it at all.